False memory syndrome: Injuries resulting from malpractice

 Sexual abuse of children and adolescents can lead to severe negative consequences.
 Child sexual abuse is a risk factor for many classes of psychiatric disorders, including anxiety disorders, affective disorders, dissociative disorders and personality disorders.
 Failure to meet recognized medical standards by psychiatrists causes injury to patients and the accused.
 Ramona v.
 Isabella was a prominent case of malpractice in 1994.
 A California jury awarded $500,000 to Gary Ramona, whose daughter Holly had falsely accused him of sexual abuse as a child, based on false memories retrieved by therapists during treatment for bulimia.
 Los Angeles Superior Court Judge Burton Bach dismissed Holly Ramona's civil case against her father, holding that the outcome of her father's malpractice suit had resolved the issue of whether any abuse took place.
 The Washington Post titled the article Sex Abuse Suit Dismissed in False-Memory Case on December 14, 1994.
 There were numerous cases brought to trial in the 1990s.
 Most included combinations of the misuse of hypnosis, guided imagery, sodium amytal, and anti-depressants.

-The term "false memory syndrome" describes the phenomenon in which a mental therapy patient “remembers” an event such as childhood sexual abuse, that never occurred.
+The term "false memory syndrome" describes the phenomenon in which a mental therapy patient "remembers" an event such as childhood sexual abuse, that never occurred.
 The link between certain therapy practices and the development of psychological disorders such as dissociative identity disorder comes from malpractice suits and state licensure actions against therapists.
 These cases demonstrate the ease with which an individual can be led to exhibit dissociative symptoms, especially when hypnosis, sodium amytal, strong medications, or readings involving traumatic imagery magnify the effect of therapist suggestions or expectations.
 These cases also show that once the symptoms become established, the standard treatment modality often leads to a deterioration of the mental and emotional well-being of the patient.

 In popular culture

-False Memory Syndrome has become so widely known that television shows and movies have been made about the phenomenon, such as the USA Network series The Sinner, which touches on the idea of recovering forgotten memories.
+Television shows and movies have been made about the phenomenon, such as the USA Network series The Sinner, which touches on the idea of recovering forgotten memories.
 The show focuses on a woman who kills a seemingly random man on the beach one day for playing a song that triggered a traumatic event from her past, which she has temporarily forgotten.
 Throughout the first season detectives try to trigger her memory and find a motive for her actions.